 The Halachic Challenges of the Cheesecake

-It seems that the earliest mention of such a minhag is by the great Rema, Rav Moshe Isserles, the authoritative decisor for all Ashkenazic Jewry, who cites the ‘prevailing custom’ of eating dairy items specifically on Shavuos.
+It seems that one of the earliest mentions of such a minhag is by the great Rema, Rav Moshe Isserles, the authoritative decisor for all Ashkenazic Jewry, who cites the ‘prevailing custom’ of eating dairy items specifically on Shavuos (Orach Chaim 494, 3).
 Although there are many rationales and reasons opined through the ages to explain this custom, the Rema himself provides an enigmatic one, to be a commemoration of the special Korban, the Shtei HaLechem (Two Loaves) offered exclusively on Shavuos during the times of the Beis Hamikdash.

 Terrific!
 So now we can appreciate that by eating cheesecake on Shavuos, we are actually commemorating a special Korban!
 But before we sink our teeth into a luscious calorie-laden (it can’t be sinful - it’s commemorating a Korban!) cheesecake, we should realize that, potentially, there might be another halachic issue involved: the prohibition against baking dairy bread.

 Bread has been mankind’s basic staple since time immemorial.
 Therefore, Chazal worried that an unsuspecting person might mistake dairy breadfor plain pareve bread and eat it together with meat.
 He would thus inadvertently violate the prohibition of eating a forbidden mixture of milk and meat.
-They thereby decreed that one may not bake dairy bread unless certain criteria are met: either changing the shape of the dough prior to baking, making it instantly recognizable to all as milky, or baking dairy bread exclusively in small quantities.
+They thereby decreed (Gemara Pesachim 30a and 36a) that one may not bake dairy bread unless certain criteria are met: either changing the shape of the dough prior to baking (known as making a shinui), thereby making it instantly recognizable to all as milky, or baking dairy bread exclusively in small quantities.
 The same prohibition and exclusions apply to meaty bread as well, due to bread’s propensity to be eaten with a dairy meal.